Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Note learn

 Step mode greatly benefits from the use of an external MIDI controller.
 A keyboard can be used to set the current pitch (and velocity) before adding a note, and even learn a chord.
-Play a note or a chord with the external controller, and press a step matrix pads to add it to the pattern:
+Play a note or a chord with the external controller, and press a step to add it to the pattern:

 Tip Enter the 'On Air' mode to turn the 16–pad matrix into a chromatic keyboard.
 Thanks to this Hermod+ integrated keyboard, you can play notes or chords, and they will be learn when you go back to step mode.
+Click here for more information.Click here for more information.

-Edit a modulation pattern
+Edit a 1–voice modulation track

 Press step to cycle through those event types.